Webreaper/BlazorThreadSample/README.md

 is clicked.
 Because it's on another thread, it should have no impact to the application - the work should continue in the background and the foreground should remain responsive, with the button responding to clicks and the counter incrementing.
 However, what actually happens is that the GUI entirely freezes until the thread completes, and any button clicks are lost.
+Also, the counter doesn't update in the UI until the thread completes.